 The programme will address important issues of environmental sustainability and diversity and explore new opportunities for improving the health of the Southern North Sea (SNS).
 The SuNRISE Coast vision is designed to address key industry, business and environmental challenges, enabling research and development of novel solutions and generating commercial opportunity to drive clean growth in the region.

 There are three interlinked themes to the programme, listed below, which build on the strengths of the partners and will involve input from a wide variety of organisations throughout the region.
-You can read more about the SuNRISE Coast programme and what you can do to join in through our brochure.
+You can read more about the SuNRISE Coast vision in our brochure.

-- Significantly enhance data acquisition and analytics, mapping existing sensor networks, observation and monitoring devices and aggregating datasets to create an ’SNS Data Observatory’ combining met-ocean, wind/wave/weather, bird/fish/mammal, air/water quality data.
+significantly enhance data acquisition and analytics, mapping existing sensor networks, observation and monitoring devices ad aggregating datasets to create an 'SNS Data Observatory' combining met-ocean, wind/wave/weather, bird/fish mammal, air/water quality data.

 Sustainable multi-use of the Southern North Sea

 Enhancing our understanding of the current and future relationships between energy and marine biodiversity and ecology, and coastal processes, allowing for co-ordinated environmental risk management.